GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 You remember sites by their names, but servers remember them by IP addresses.
 This is why the domain name system (DNS) exists.
 The browser uses DNS to convert the site name to an IP address.
 This process — [domain name resolution](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/)— is the first step in establishing a connection.

-Because there’s a limit to the number of connections a browser can open, you sometimes can’t pre-connect to all your important domains.
+Because there's a limit to the number of connections a browser can open, you sometimes can't pre-connect to all your important domains.
 In that case use  `<link rel=dns-prefetch>` to save time on the first step—the DNS lookup which usually takes around [20-120 ms](https://www.keycdn.com/support/reduce-dns-lookups).

 DNS resolution is initiated similarly to `preconnect`, by adding a `<link>` tag to the `<head>` of the document.